svalinn/r2s-act/doc/R2S_User_Manual.rst

 University of Wisconsin Rigorous Two Step Activation Work Flow (UW-R2S)
 _______________________________________________________________________________

 UW-R2S is composed of a series of scripts written in the Python programming language to facilitate R2S calculations in complex 3D geometries.
-The end product of UW-R2S is a single Cartesian mesh file with each voxel tagged with:
+The end product of UW-R2S is a single Cartesian MOAB mesh file with each voxel tagged with:

 1. neutron fluxes and relative errors for every neutron energy group, total neutron flux (neutrons/cm^2/s)
 2. material fractions and relative errors for every material in the geometry
 3. photon source strengths for every photon energy group (photons/cm^2/s)
-4. total photon source strength (photons/s)
+4. total photon source strength over the entire geometry (photons/s)
 5. photon flux and/or dose for every photon energy group and relative errors, total flux and/or dose (photons/cm^2/s, any dose units)

-The backbone of UW-R2S are the physics codes used for transport and activation.
+The backbone of UW-R2S is the physics codes used for transport and activation.
 The Direct Accelerated Monte Carlo (DAG-MC) version of MCNP5 (Los Alamos National Laboratory), known as DAG-MCNP5 (UW-Madison) is used for both neutron and photon transport.
 This allows for geometry and materials information to be specified using CAD software, namely CubIt (Sandia National Laboratory).
 For the photon transport step, a custom compiled version of DAG-MCNP5, with a custom source.F90, is used.
 Analytic and Laplacian Adaptive Radioactivity Analysis (ALARA), developed at UW-Madison, is used for material activation.

 ...............................................................................